 Lung transplantation Lung and Heart-Lung Transplantation Lung or heart-lung transplantation is an option for patients who have respiratory insufficiency or failure and who remain at risk of death despite optimal medical treatment.
-The most common... read more is successful for otherwise healthy IPF patients, generally those < 65 years old.
+(See also Overview... read more is successful for otherwise healthy IPF patients, generally those < 65 years old.
 These patients should be evaluated for lung transplantation at the time of diagnosis.

 1.King TE, Bradford WZ, Castro-Bernardini S, et al: A phase 3 trial of pirfenidone in patients with idiopathic pulmonary fibrosis.
 N Eng J Med 370:2083-2092, 2014.

 2. Raghu G, Rochwerg B, Zhang Y, et al: An Official ATS/ERS/JRS/ALAT Clinical Practice Guideline: Treatment of Idiopathic Pulmonary Fibrosis.
 An Update of the 2011 Clinical Practice Guideline.
 Am J Respir Crit Care Med 192 (2):e3-e19, Jun 15, 2015.

 3. Richeldi L, du Bois RM, Raghu G, et al: Efficacy and safety of nintedanib in idiopathic pulmonary fibrosis.
 N Engl J Med 370:2071–2082, 2014.

 Idiopathic pulmonary fibrosis accounts for most idiopathic interstitial pneumonia and tends to affect older people.